 The visitor visa is a specific type of long-stay visa for France.
 This unique visa allows you to legally stay in France for 90 days up to a year with the possibility to renew.

 The long-stay visitor visa is a great pathway to France for a variety of individuals.
 Perhaps you’re interested in staying in France as a Digital Nomad?
 Well, you’re in luck!
 This visa could be your unofficial route to make your dream a possibility!

-Who is this visa type for?
+Who is this France Visitor Visa for?

 - Foreign spouses of French citizens

 - Foreign students studying in France

 - Overseas workers, trainees, and temporary workers

 - Tourists with sufficient financial means to support themselves